What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 The nature of the \nodia\ model leads to hypothesize that because the input data contains less information, this model takes longer to learn features from the data to be able to classify them.
 The \nodia\ model took in fact longer (more epochs) to come to stable accuracy and loss values.
 The loss and accuracy curves are also noisier for the validation of the \nodia\ model in right \autoref{fig:loss_models} compared to the \diabased\ model.
-This also can be explained with the same argument: the \nodia\ model had a harder problem to solve and its learning is less linear.
-We cannot however rule out, and in fact we suspect, that the hyperparameters or the architecture selected for the \nodia\ CNN model could be improved --- as this is a proof of concept paper and the architecture was chosen to enable a direct comparison with the \diabased\ model, future work will include experimenting with different architectures and an extensive grid-search to optimize hyperparameters.
+This also can be explained with the same argument: the \nodia\ model had a harder problem to solve and this is reflected in a noisier path to minimization.
+We conclude that this $\sim$ 4\% loss in accuracy is directly related to \new{the loss of information in the input} caused by dropping the \diff\ in input.
+In addition, we tested if longer training or slightly richer architectures could make up for the loss of \diff\ and found that neither extending the training beyond 650 epochs or adding convolutional layers improved performance \round{(see \hyperref[sec:appendixb]{Appendix B.1}, \autoref{tab:noDIACNNextracn_architecture}, \autoref{tab:noDIACNNextracndense_architecture}}).